 See our review of Invisalign.

-Braces are a unique orthodontic appliance crafted to help adjust misaligned teeth and ensure optimal positioning.
-The designs include brackets bonded directly onto the surface of each tooth, connected via wires which deliver subtle pressure to shift the set into their proper places.
+Braces are an orthodontic appliance crafted to help adjust misaligned teeth and ensure optimal positioning.
+The designs include brackets bonded directly onto the surface of each tooth, connected via wires that deliver subtle pressure to shift the set into its proper places.

 Braces are used to correct a wide range of dental issues, including malocclusion, overbites, underbites, crossbites, and gaps between teeth and they are usually used for more severe orthodontic problems that cannot be corrected with clear aligners or other treatments.
 Treatment time varies depending on the severity of the orthodontic problem but usually takes between one to three years.